REPRODUCTION -1

 Advantages of AI

-1. Semen can be transported to far distance even where there are no males.
+1. Semen can be transported to far distances even where there are no males.

 2. Many females can use semen from one male.

-3. Semen can be stored and hence used in future.
+3. Semen can be stored and hence used in the future.

 Importance of AI

-1. It makes possible for couples in which a husband is impossible to have a baby by semen donated by another man.
+1. It makes it possible for couples in which a husband is unable to have a baby by semen donated by another man.

 2. The woman can choose the father of her child because she can select semen from different men.